 For your comfort, we use smaller brackets than some other orthodontic practices.
 In addition to minimizing irritation and discomfort, smaller brackets allow for a larger inter-bracket distance.
 As a result, we can use nickel titanium archwires instead of traditional steel archwires.
 These wires are activated by heat and cold, allowing for a more gentle and consistent force to be exerted on the teeth.
 These brackets also move the teeth more efficiently.
 While steel wires must be tightened every three to four weeks, nickel titanium wires only require visits to our office every eight to 10 weeks.

 When you entrust your care or your child's care to our practice, you can feel confident that we will handle every aspect with the utmost consideration.
 We will always take the time to learn about your unique goals and objectives and address your concerns.
 We believe patient education is crucial to a successful outcome, which is why we incorporate educational videos to prepare children for their treatment process.
-These videos demonstrate how braces work, how best to care for braces once they are in place, and how to maintain proper oral hygiene during treatment, and how we remove the braces to name just a few.
+These videos demonstrate how we apply braces, care for braces once they are in place, how to maintain proper oral hygiene during treatment, and how we remove the braces to name just a few.